AdaCore/spark2014/docs/lrm/source/subprograms.rst

-take a valid SPARK program and remove all ghost function declarations from it and all assertions containing references to those functions, then the resulting program might no longer be a valid SPARK program (e.g., it might no longer be possible to discharge all the program's proof obligations) but its dynamic semantics (when viewed as an Ada program) should be unaffected by this transformation other than evaluating fewer known to be true assertion expressions.
+take a valid SPARK program and remove all ghost function declarations from it and all assertions containing references to those functions, then the resulting program might no longer be a valid SPARK program (e.g., it might no longer be possible to discharge all the program's verification conditions) but its dynamic semantics (when viewed as an Ada program) should be unaffected by this transformation other than evaluating fewer known to be true assertion expressions.